-We generally purchase finished goods from manufacturers and sell them to our members for retail and personal consumption.
-We believe that in the event we are unable to source products from our current or alternate suppliers, our revenue, income and cash flow could be adversely and materially impacted.
+We generally purchase finished goods from third-party manufacturers and sell them to our members for retail and personal consumption.
+We believe that in the event we are unable to timely source products from our current or alternate suppliers, our revenue, income and cash flow could be adversely and materially impacted.
+See "Item 1A.
+Risk Factors - We rely on a limited number of independent third parties to manufacture and supply our products on a timely basis."
 We have some contracts with our suppliers with automatic renewal rights.